 We will be glad to arrange walk-abouts either for a single person or groups.
 This includes school groups of all ages.
 All are welcome.

-The National Wildlife Refuge system has begun construction of a pavilion located on Hospital Road in Shirley.
+The Oxbow National Wildlife Refuge has a pavilion located on 80 Hospital Road in Devens.
 This is in the northern part of the Oxbow Refuge.
-Once completed, this building will be an excellent place for groups to meet and enjoy programs and presentations.
-The trail system in the area will also be extended.
-We hope to eventually have a canoe launching site as well, since the Nashua River is right there.
+The building, the Bill Ashe Facility, is open for programs and presentations.
+Outside are educational panels with beautiful photos and maps, and there is a pollinator garden with a list of the native plants that are growing there.
+The trail system in the area has been extended.
+A canoe launching site on the Nashua River is available during spring, summer and fall.

 Contact Rona Balco at 978 779-2259 or email firstname.lastname@example.org.